logigearcorp/docs.testarchitect.com/content/automation-guide/application-testing/mobile-testing/testing-mobile-applications/android-automation/starting-android-automated-tests/selecting-target-android-devices-during-execution/_index.md

 From within your action lines, you can control which Android device\(s\) your test is to execute on.The built-in [use device](/TA_Automation/Topics/bia_use_device.html) action is used to specify a target device upon which the subsequent action lines are to be run.

-**Note:** Any device referenced by a use device action within a test must be connected to the same TestArchitect controller on which the test is running.
+{{<note>}} Any device referenced by a use device action within a test must be connected to the same TestArchitect controller on which the test is running.

 ## Specifying a target device from your action lines